Dish, Cogent specify demands for concessions in AT&T-DirecTV merger

 The companies and public interest groups also asked the FCC to require AT&T to include all video services in any data caps that it places on customers' broadband use.
 The critics worry that AT&T would put data caps on its customers' usage but then exempt video content provided by itself and DirecTV.

-The group also sought restrictions on how AT&T handles traffic from content companies such as video streaming service Netflix Inc (NFLX.O) and long-haul Internet traffic carriers such as Cogent.
-For Dish, at stake is the future of its Sling TV that delivers programing over the Internet.
+The group also sought restrictions on how AT&T handles traffic from content companies such as video streaming service Netflix Inc and long-haul Internet traffic carriers such as Cogent.
+For Dish, at stake is the future of its Sling TV that delivers programming over the Internet.

 The consumer advocacy groups included Public Knowledge, Free Press and New America's Open Technology Institute.